-If the employee feels unable to take this course of action, or if he/she has already approached the individual to no avail, or if the harassment or sexual harassment is of a very serious nature, he/she may elect to raise a formal complaint.
+If the Employee feels unable to take this course of action, or if he/she has already approached the individual to no avail, or if the harassment is of a very serious nature, he/she may elect to raise a formal complaint.

-17. Formal Action
+14. Formal Action

-Where the matter cannot be resolved informally, an employee may wish to raise a formal complaint.
+Where the matter cannot be resolved informally, an Employee may wish to raise a formal complaint.